Project Socks

 Health Isn’t Just About Big Things

 A clean pair of socks can prevent serious issues like infections and foot conditions.
-These aren’t small problems as they can turn into long-term health issues
+These aren’t small problems, they can turn into long-term health issues.

 The Dignity Factor

 A new pair of socks is personal.
-It’s not used, not worn down and it belongs entirely to the person receiving it.
+It’s not used, not worn down, and it belongs entirely to the person receiving it.
+That matters.

 Project Socks was built on a simple idea: impact doesn’t have to be complicated.